Overview

 Life after Gordon

-The study of the fundamental elements of philosophy will improve your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and evaluate and construct strong arguments.
-These critical thinking and writing skills are essential preparation for any further study or vocation.
-In conjunction with your area of concentration, your philosophy degree will prepare you for graduate work or employment in areas such as:
+Studying philosophy will improve your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and evaluate and construct strong arguments, valuable skills for any vocation.
+Your philosophy degree will prepare you for graduate work or employment in areas such as:

 - Law